shyamal-anadkat/DocumentImageCV/README.md

 opening the **notebooks/main.ipynb** file you will be able to run and see the results from our work.

-1. execute Makefile
+1. Execute Makefile
 ```
 make install
 ```

-2. Launch and open jupyter lab/nb and acess the notebooks/main.ipynb files The notebook has the code to install required packages and walks through the major steps in the pipeline process.
+2. Launch and open Jupyter lab/nb/colab and acess the notebooks/main.ipynb files The notebook has the code to install required packages and walks through the major steps in the pipeline process.

 ```
 jupyter lab notebooks/main.ipynb
 ```

+The main script being run is: `scripts/main.py`.
+The Jupyter notebook is intended to be user-friendly.

-3. After looking at our main jupyter notebook, run and execute the streamlit app for applications demo.
+3. After looking at our main Jupyter notebook, run and execute the streamlit app for applications demo.

 ```